Celebrating Fifteen Years Online.

 Insulation

 Many schemes are used to insulate metal boats.
-Insulation is mentioned here in the context of corrosion prevention primarily to point out that, even when using blown in polyurethane insulation, it is NOT to be considered an effective protection against corrosion.
+Insulation is mentioned here in the context of corrosion prevention mainly to point out that regardless of the type used, insulation is NOT to be considered an effective protection against corrosion.
 As with anywhere else on a metal boat, epoxy paint is the best barrier against corrosion.

 Styrofoam or any other styrene type of foam should be strictly avoided.
-Purchase a piece at the lumber yard and throw it onto a camp fire....
+Go get a piece at your local lumber yard and throw it onto a camp fire....
 You will be immediately convinced.
+The same applies to any of the typical rigid or sprayed-on urethane foams.
+They are an extreme fire hazard and cannot be recommended.

 Zincs